flond7/train_be/REDME.md

   -- in migration folder KEEP __init__.py and delete all the other files -- python manage.py makepigrations
   -- python manage.py migrate

+*** WITH CORS ERROR - Access to XMLHttpRequest at 'url’' from origin  has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource ***

 ## CONSTANTS FILE